MattHodge/matthodge.github.io/_posts/2017-04-19-automating-datadog-with-terraform.md

 description: Using Terraform to automate DataDog provisioning
 ---

 DataDog is an awesome SaaS monitoring platform.
-We have 100+ developers at work leveraging the platform to collect their metrics, create dashboards and send alerts.
+We have 100+ developers leveraging the platform to collect their metrics, create dashboards and send alerts.

 ![DataDog](https://i.imgur.com/bLhUuNf.png)

 As with anything, if you don't maintain and clean your tools, after a while things can become a little messy.
-Dashboards start to get named wildly different things with no standards, alerts aren't deleted for decommissioned services or team names change and alerts are suddenly pointing to a team Slack channel that doesn't exist anymore.
+Dashboards start to get named wildly different things with no standards.
+Alerts aren't deleted for decommissioned services.
+Team names change and alerts are suddenly pointing to a the wrong Slack channel.

-Something had to be done to improve the situation, like setting up some standards or rules around DataDog usage, but this is a fine line you need to walk between freedom and standardization.
-Be too strict or harsh on people and they no longer find the tool nice to use, and instead think of it as pain in the ass.
+Something has to be done to improve the situation.
+Setting up some standards or rules around DataDog usage can help, but this is a fine line you need to walk between freedom and standardization.
+Be too strict or harsh on people and they no longer find the tool nice to use, instead thinking of it as pain in the ass.

-Take too much freedom away, and you get "shadow IT" situations with people using their own tools.
+Take too much freedom away, and you get "shadow IT" situations with people using their own tools or going their own way.

 With this in mind, I decided on a few goals:

-* Have monitors be created from code
+* DataDog monitors to be created from code
 * Make it easy for an application to be changed to another team
 * Make it easy for a team name or alert destination to be changed
-* Many applications are very similar - allow all the monitors for one application to be copied and used for another application
+* Allow all the monitors for one application to be copied and used for another application (many applications have similar metrics that need the same monitors)

 * TOC
 {:toc}